Keeping DCJ COVID-Safe

 Not feeling well?
 Stay away!

 If you are feeling sick or showing any COVID-19 symptoms at all you must stay away from the workplace, including your normal workplace, another site, client visits or other outreach.

 You must stay away from the workplace and self-isolate immediately if you have:

 - had a COVID-19 test and are waiting for the results

-- been in a confirmed ‘Self-isolate and get tested immediately’ hotspot location during the specified dates and times
+- been in a confirmed ‘Self-isolate and get tested immediately’ case location during the specified dates and times

 - been a close contact of a confirmed COVID-19 case